 Just because your chin is tucked, doesn’t mean you can’t look forward.
 Looking down at the ground can encourage you to drop your chest and fall forward.
 Keeping your eyes up can help you “drive out of the hole” on your squat.

 This is a cue that I personally struggle with because I have more of a forward lean in my squat than most due to my long femurs and short torso, so I often find myself looking down.
 As with any of these squat cues, it just takes practice.

 Once you have mastered the goblet squat, you have a couple of options for progressing:

 This variation is exactly like the variation above, except you are holding two kettlebells instead of one, so you can use more weight.
 You can also “mis-load” the weight and hold two different weights in your hands.

 3. Band goblet squats

 Put a mini-band on right under your knees to remind you to drive your knees out as you squat.

 Now that you know how to goblet squat, you have no excuses.
 Get after it!
-And if you want to see more about squatting with a bar on your back, check out Part 3 of this series.
+And if you want to see more about squatting with a bar on your back, check out the next article of this series.

 Want to know exactly how to incorporate these squat variations into your training program safely and effectively?
 Let us help!
 We’re experts at helping women achieve the results they want while following a sane, sustainable, and fun program.
 Which is exactly why we created…